About the program

 In 1998, to help address this need, the foundation for David H. Smith (The Cedar Tree Foundation) and founding partner The Nature Conservancy established the David H. Smith Conservation Research Fellowship Program, devoted exclusively to applied conservation research problems.
 By fostering the development of promising conservation scientists, the Smith Fellowship Program helps encourage this rapidly expanding field of scientific inquiry and link it to the practice of conservation.

 In 2005, the Program moved to the Society for Conservation Biology.
 The Society for Conservation Biology’s relationships with leaders from a diverse constituency of conservation organizations world-wide will offer Smith Fellows a broad range of research, application, and policy experiences.
 In tandem with the transition to SCB, renowned conservationist Dr. Michael Dombeck was hired as Executive Director of the Program.
 Over the next sixteen years, Dr. Dombeck's dedication and leadership served to grow and steward the Smith Fellowship from its early stages to a present program which fosters the highest level of scientific innovation and application through a network of over 100 Fellows.
 Dr. Dombeck retired in 2021.

 - Targeted professional development workshops and training events.

-- Lifetime membership in the Society for Conservation Biology including subscriptions to Conservation Biology, Conservation Letters, and Conservation magazine.
+- Lifetime membership in the Society for Conservation Biology including subscriptions to Conservation Biology and Conservation Letters.